Mistakes That Result in the Prosecution of Innocent People

 Prosecutors frequently complain about the “CSI Effect.”
 According to law enforcement, jurors now expect scientific evidence to be introduced at trial when it is not practical to introduce this type of evidence in most cases.
 The truth is that the prosecution and law enforcement can get scientific and forensic evidence.
 Still, due to budget constraints, limited resources, and lack of manpower, they simply fail to investigate many crimes adequately.

 If the failure to investigate adequately meant that the prosecutors would wait to prosecute until satisfactory scientific analysis could be completed, there wouldn’t be an issue.
 The delay in completing a scientific analysis is a considerable problem because prosecutions continue to move forward.
-With incomplete analysis and poor defense representation, people risk wrongful convictions.
+With incomplete analysis and poor defense representation, people risk the prosecution of innocent people and wrongful convictions

 Prosecutor Worthy has acknowledged that real-life cases have turned on scientific evidence and has indicated that she would like to see additional scientific analysis, like fingerprint testing of shell casings.
 It appears that adequate investigations will continue to be sacrificed, and innocent or over-charged defendants will continue to be prosecuted even when evidence is not correctly analyzed or collected.